How to Make Authentic Mexican Tacos at Home

 Marinating Techniques

-Once the meat is cooked, it’s important to shred or slice it properly for tacos.
-For shredded meats like barbacoa or carnitas, use two forks to pull the meat apart into thin, tender strands.
-For sliced meats like asada, cut the meat against the grain into thin strips.
-Properly shredding or slicing the meat ensures that it is easy to eat and distributes the flavors evenly throughout the taco.
+After your meat is cooked you need to shred or slice it so that its ready for tacos.
+Pull meat apart with two forks, as is typical when shredding barbacoa or carnitas.
+For thick sliced meats like asada, slice the meat across the grain in to thin strips.
+When you shred or slice your meat properly this makes it easy to eat and the flavors are distributed evenly throughout the taco.

 Crafting the Perfect Salsas